SkillAidProject/SkillAid/README.md

 ## **Next Steps (Week 3 Preview)**

-* Integrate Firebase authentication and realtime data storage.
+*Continue with the rest of the pages
 * Begin backend connection for user login and mentorship data.
 * Expand UI to include mentorship chat and profile settings.
 * Conduct accessibility testing for voice and text scaling features.

-0

 ##  **Closing Statement**

 Week 2 marked the transition from concept to interaction — transforming static wireframes into a working user interface.
 The SkillAid prototype now provides a functional and visually cohesive user experience that reflects our vision of accessible learning for all.

-> “Accessibility is not an option — it’s the foundation of true education for everyone.”
+> “Accessibility is not an option ,it’s the foundation of true education for everyone.”